Career Hub - Promoting Careers in Pediatric Radiology

 3. The "General Specialist":

 Being able to have an adequate command of knowledge in all the radiology subspecialties is a daunting task for general radiologists.
 However, many trainees are hesitant to pick a radiology subspecialty for fear of either losing skills outside that area or not being able to participate in modalities or anatomic areas outside their sub-specialty.
 Pediatric radiologists are very much sub-specialists in the sense that they deal with a very finite, defined, and manageable area of radiology knowledge.
-At the same time, pediatric radiologists are generalists in the sense that they get to deal with most if not all imaging modalities and anatomic areas.
+At the same time, pediatric radiologists are generalists in the sense that they get to deal with most, if not all, imaging modalities and anatomic areas.
 Many pediatric radiologists enjoy getting the best of both worlds.
-Being able to read all of these modalities also affords us a lot of variety in our daily practices so we never get bored.
-It is also possible to be become a sub-sub-specialist with expertise in a specific area of pediatric radiology such as pediatric neuroradiology or pediatric interventional radiology.
+Being able to read all of these modalities also affords us a lot of variety in our daily practices, so we never get bored.
+It is also possible to become a sub-sub-specialist with expertise in a specific area of pediatric radiology, such as pediatric neuroradiology or pediatric interventional radiology.
 In addition, many private practices and hybrid practices may want a pediatric radiologist who is able to help read adult studies allowing for the ability to keep those skillsets current.

 4. Nice People: